TULIP: Transformer for Upsampling of LiDAR Point Clouds: Conclusion

 \section{Conclusion}

 This work presents \coolname{}, a novel method for LiDAR Upsampling that achieves incredible performance in upsampling the range image.
 Our approach transforms 3D point clouds into 2D range images and performs the upsampling in 2D space.
 We build upon a Swin-Transformer-based network and specifically modify the patch partition and attention windows to better accommodate the characteristics of range images.
-Throughout various experiments, testing on three different benchmarks, it shows that \coolname{} outperforms state-of-the-art methods quantitatively up to 35.3\% in MAE, 49.3\% in Chamfer distance, and 29.5\% in IoU.
-Quantitatively, \coolname{} demonstrates more promising results in upsampling the realistic LiDAR data.
+Throughout various experiments, testing on three different benchmarks, it shows that \coolname{} outperforms state-of-the-art methods quantitatively in all evaluation metrics, and quantitatively, \coolname{} demonstrates more promising results in upsampling the realistic LiDAR data.